posted byShotaro Nabeya29/06/2020

 You can play games, feed them their favorite doggy food, or even give them extra cuddle time.

 If you don’t have time, a great way to occupy your dog for a while is to stuff peanut butter or another yummy treat into a treat dispenser toy and freezing it, your dog will be busy for a while!

 Place some of your pet’s favorite healing crystals near their sleeping area and make sure it is secure, we don’t want your dogs to eat or play with these crystals!

-For the 4th of July, we recommend stones with calming energy such as Howlite, Sodalite, Chevron Amethyst, Black Obsidian, or Rose Quartz.
+For the 4th of July, we recommend stones with calming energy such as Clear Quartz, Howlite, Smoky Quartz, Sodalite, Chevron Amethyst, Tourmaline Quartz, Black Obsidian, or Rose Quartz.

 As with anything in life, make sure to have a plan B. ID tags with up to date contact information can be very useful.

 Getting your dog microchipped is another option but if you don’t want to do that, you can buy a Digital ID tag from our friends at Furry Tag